Lihle-Ndlovu/Computer_Store_Data_Warehouse_Pipeline_Project/README.md

 ### Computer Store Data Warehouse Pipeline Project

 #### Project Overview

-In this project I demonstrated my ability to build a basic data pipeline and design a data warehouse using SQL.
-I worked with raw data, cleaned and structured it, and transformed it into a star schema model to support reporting and analysis.
+In this project I demonstrated my ability to design and implementation of a basic data pipeline and data warehouse using SQL.
+Raw data was extracted, cleaned, and transformed into a structured star schema model to support efficient reporting and analysis.

 #### Project Objectives
 * Transform raw data into a structured, analysis-ready format.